JamesTheos/Vertebrate/README.md

  - download the Kafka UI container from Github (https://github.com/provectus/kafka-ui)
  - Install Python from MS store
  - Download Kafka Scala 2.13   to run the zookeeper and broker (https://kafka.apache.org/downloads) - currently apps running from the terminal
+ -   for Kafka: the folders must be like this:
+      * for Kafka zookeper properties: dataDir=C:/10_Projects/Kafka/zookeeper
+      * for KAFKA BROKER properties: log.dirs=C:/10_Projects/Kafka/kafka-logs

  - install/update Java JavaSetup8u421
  - OPTIONAL for Frontend: install UAexpert OPC viewer to be able to see and manupliate PLC data for testing